 So, while walking through Old 4th Ward in Atlanta one soul searching afternoon in 2007, it occurred to me that those people in the olden days were onto something when they sealed there love into an envelope.
 So, the concept of sending Notes of Love, Like, and Lust 365 was conceived.
-The cards were launched and sold at my first solo exhibition in 2009 and again during the run of an installation I created in a restaurant bathroom in 2013.
+The cards were launched and sold at my first solo exhibition in 2009 and subsequent exhibitions thereafter.

-Now 2019, in the words of Mystikal, “13 MFKN years in this sh**, “ Say It Like You Mean It wins me over.
 The passion nor the necessity ever ceased.
-If anything at all, as a society we have become more hurried and superficially connected.
+It seems moreover that as a society we have become more hurried and superficially connected.
 It is in our nature however to find and feel the depth of meaningful connection.
 Joy.

 So, put it in writing.
 Say it like you mean it.
 Tell that mfkr you love her or that you can live without him, but you’d rather not.
 Greeting cards are like vinyl records- cool and hip all over again, ya' heard me?

-Graphic art services include, but are not exclusive to logos and branding, advertising and promotional materials, T-shirt illustration and design, informational paraphernalia, and invitations and announcements.
+Graphic art services include, but are not exclusive to logos and branding, advertising and promotional materials, illustration, informational paraphernalia, announcements and invitations.

 A collection of fine art can be viewed on the online gallery.
 Inquire to purchase or commission one of your own.